 Concern has been expressed regarding the use of MTCA Method A levels.
-Comments were expressed that MTCA Method A levels were developed to govern the clean-up of contaminated sites. not for the protection of clean sites from potentially contaminated soil, and therefore use of MTCA Method A levels was not appropriate in this context.
+Comments were expressed that MTCA Method A levels were developed to govern the clean-up of contaminated sites, not for the protection of clean sites from potentially contaminated soil, and therefore use of MTCA Method A levels was not appropriate in this context.
 MTCA Method A contaminant levels were developed by Ecology and have long been accepted as soil constituent or contaminant levels that are protective of human health and the environment.
 Method A standards are designed to be used as a conservative set of values to determine whether soil in any location, under any conditions, may remain in place for unrestricted use.
-Method A standards are concentrations at which soil contamination will not migrate to or otherwise impact ground water to be used as drinking water (adjusted for background and laboratory detection limits).
+Method A standards are protective of human exposure in residential settings and of ground water used as drinking water.
+The standards are concentrations at which soil contamination will not migrate to or otherwise impact ground water to be used as drinking water (adjusted for background and laboratory detection limits).
 These are the most stringent soil standards established by MTCA and are appropriate for evaluating the cleanliness of fill material to be placed in the Third Runway embankment.